threefoldfoundation/info_cloud_production/src/tfcloud/intro/intro.md

 Based in Dubai, ThreeFold Cloud is now delivering services on top of this grid.
 Yet, it ensures that every user retains complete control and access to their deployed workloads.

-Read this book to learn more about ThreeFold Cloud and **get involve** within the ThreeFold community!
+Read this documentation to learn more about ThreeFold Cloud.

 ### ThreeFold DMCC: The Driving Force Behind ThreeFold Cloud